binpash/pash/annotations/README.md

 utils.out("".join(functools.reduce(agg, utils.read_all(), [])))
 ```

-For PaSh to be able to hook these aggregators correctly, we also need to add their annotations in [annotations/custom_aggregators](https://github.com/binpash/pash/tree/main/annotations/custom_aggregators).
+For PaSh to be able to hook these aggregators correctly, i.e., so that it can instantiate them as command invocations, we also need to add their annotations in [annotations/custom_aggregators](https://github.com/binpash/pash/tree/main/annotations/custom_aggregators).
 Below are the two annotation files named `cat.py.json` and `concat.json`.
 (FIXME: relative path? **Until this is fixed, prefix aggregator names with `pagg-` to avoid name clashes!**)
-The most important information in these files is (i) the aggregation command's `name`, and (ii) its treatment of inputs (both taking `["args[:]"]`).
+The most important information in these files is (i) the aggregation command's `name`, and (ii) its treatment of inputs (both taking `["args[:]"]`), and outputs (both outputing to `["stdout"]`).

 ```json
 {